poliyka/dj4-vue3-integrate/README.md

 ### Start the environment

+Use following command to start the environment.

 ```sh
 make up
 ```

 ### Tear everything down

-If something went wrong and you want to destroy everything, use the following command
+Use following command if something is wrong and you want to destroy everything.

 ```sh
 make down
 ```

-In this setup, only the DB service would use the created volume for the database data (/var/lib/postgresql/data/).
-For the other containers, the main folders are actually a mount to the host.
-Therefore you can edit the files on the host, and the server running inside the container would get the update and reflect the edited files.
-The major mount points would be:
+Only the DB service would use the created volume for the database data (`/var/lib/postgresql/data/`) in this setup.

+For other containers, you can edit the files on the host, and the server running inside the container would update and reflect those edited files.

+Major mount points would be as below :

 - `backend/`
 - `package.json`